Sermon

 But even this gift of knowledge is not enough.
 Many have known the way of life who have not walked therein.
 Like the pagan of old, they have seen the better course and approved it, but have followed the worse.
 The way that leads to life is long and difficult.
 It is, for the most part, a thorny path that lies through the wilderness of this world into the land of promise beyond the river of death, and we, poor, frail, fallen creatures that we are, are apt to falter and lose heart, to linger by the wayside, and to long once more for the flesh-pots of Egypt even though they be in the house of bondage.
 But our help is in the name of the Lord.
 His Holy Spirit is ever at hand to strengthen the feeble and help them over the hard places of the road.
 He brings the gift of fortitude.
 It is the fourth of His gifts.
 It turns weak and cowardly men into soldiers of Christ, who go forth to conquer their inveterate foes, the world, the flesh, and the devil.
 For they feel their youth and strength renewed, as did St. Paul when he cried out, "I can do all things in him who strengthened me."

 And yet the battle is not to the strong.
 Prudence, too, is needed, and Christian prudence is the gift of counsel.
 It goes before the gift of fortitude.
-It points out what is to be done, and how it is to be done, and how much is to be done at a time.
+It points out what is to be done, how it is to be done, and how much is to be done at a time.
 Emboldened by the gift of fortitude we might be tempted to undertake things that are beyond our strength, or unsuited to our state in life.
 Here the gift of counsel both curbs and guides us.
-Thus in a fit of fervor a person might make a vow to avoid all sins, even venial, only to learn by sad experience that this is next to impossible; or one might be so taken up with prayer and religious exercises as to neglect the duties of one's calling.
-This were piety, but ill-directed, lacking counsel.
+Thus in a fit of fervor, a person might make a vow to avoid all sins, even venial, only to learn by sad experience that this is next to impossible, or one might be so taken up with prayer and religious exercises as to neglect the duties of one's calling.
+This was piety, but ill-directed, lacking counsel.

 Fear, piety, and fortitude perfect the will; knowledge and counsel, the intellect, in the practical order--that is, they enable us to know what is to be done and what is to be avoided; and as regards what is to be done, when and how, and how much at a time.
 There is another gift to teach us what to believe, to give us an insight into the truths of religion, to shed such light upon the deep things of God, the mysteries of our faith, as may be vouchsafed to mortals in a world where these things are seen as through a glass, darkly.
 It is the gift of understanding.
 It is of a higher order than knowledge as counsel.
 I do not ask to see The distant scene,-- one step enough for me.